 Through each of the categories (they weren't just competing in vogue but "butch queen face" and "sex siren") everyone on stage was enraptured, but the Austrians in the audience stared on with an aloof confusion.
 They know they are supposed to be attuned to the spectacle, but there is no way for them to understand it.
 It is foreign even to me, a fellow New York homosexual, so how can these straight, blond Europeans understand black and Latino drag culture?

 Photo courtest of Life Ball

 These people weren't just watching the drag queens and gay boys (and, don't get me wrong, there were still plenty of circuit queens in attendance) but they had become them.
-The costumes were over the top and the women were painted to look garish like their drag sisters.
-Most of the men were in the standard issue West Hollywood Halloween costumes, some sort of slutty shirtlessness to show off their gym bodies and their ingenuity.
-They weren't trying to exploit us, they were trying to be us, and their imitation was truly the highest form of flattery.
+The costumes were over the top and the women painted to look garish like their drag sisters.
+Most of the men were in the standard issue West Hollywood Halloween costumes, some sort of slutty shirtlessness to show off their gym-bodies and their ingenuity.
+They weren't trying to exploit us, they were trying to be us and their imitation was truly the highest form of flattery.

 Photo courtesy of Life Ball

 Feeling bold (and looking dapper in my tux) I approached several of these men on the dance floor, getting up close and trying to make some magic happen, and in every instance a biological female quickly appeared to whisk her man away with a smile.
 At the end of the night, exhausted after dancing with new friends until nearly 5 AM, I sidled up to a gorgeous blond man wearing nothing but a pair of harem pants and a turban.
 Boldly I rubbed my hand along a taut bicep.
 He leaned in for what I thought was going to be a kiss, but instead, he talked into my ear over the dance music.
 "Sorry," he said in accented English.
 "I'm not gay, but I really like gay people."
 He smiled and we kept dancing with me.